 How do you care for balayage, ombre, and highlights?

-While the techniques may vary, balayage, highlights, and ombre are all color services, so there isn’t much difference in how you should care for your hair after you head home from the salon.
+While the techniques may vary, balayage, highlights, and ombre are all color services, so there isn’t much difference in how you should care for them after heading home from the salon.
 Kim suggests asking your stylist to help you customize an at-home hair care routine based on your individual hair needs.

-If you left the salon without any guidance from your stylist, Kim suggests adding a repairing and strengthening hair mask to your hair care routine like L’Oréal Professionnel Serie Expert Absolut Repair Lipidium or Inforcer.
-She also recommends swapping your regular shampoo and conditioner for a duo that is formulated to protect your color like L’Oréal Professionnel Serie Expert Vitamino Color A-OX shampoo and conditioner.
+If you left the salon without any guidance from your stylist, Kim suggests adding a repairing and strengthening hair mask to your hair care routine like L’Oréal Professionnel’s Serie Expert Absolut Repair or Inforcer.
+She also recommends swapping your regular shampoo and conditioner for a duo that is formulated to protect your color, like L’Oréal Professionnel’s Serie Expert Vitamino Color A-OX Shampoo and Conditioner.

 Caring for balayage, highlights, and ombre may be the same, but there is a slight difference in how often you should expect to head back to the salon.
-Because balayage is hand-painted in a way that avoids harsh lines, it is a very low maintenance color technique.
-Kim says on average her clients who’ve opted for balayage usually head back to the salon every three months for a touch-up.
+Because balayage is hand-painted on in a way that avoids harsh lines, it is a very low maintenance color technique.
+Kim says that clients who choose balayage usually head back to the salon every three months for a touch-up.

-When you combine balayage with ombre, your color requires even less maintenance as the balayage seamless blends the ombre which keeps the largest concentration of color on your ends.
-When properly cared for Kim says you can often go longer than three months in between touch-ups.
-If your ombre has more prominent demarcation, you may need to head back to the salon every four to six weeks for a touch-up.
+When you combine balayage with ombre, your color requires even less maintenance as the balayage seamlessly blends with the ombre.
+When your hair is properly cared for, Kim says you can often go longer than three months in between touch-ups.
+If your ombre has a more prominent line of demarcation, you may need to head back to the salon every four to six weeks for a touchup.

-Highlights are the most high maintenance option because the color runs from your roots to your ends, making it very visible as your hair begins to grow out.
-If you want to keep your highlights in tip-top shape, expect to head back to the salon every six weeks for a touch-up.
+Highlights are the most high maintenance option because the color runs from your roots to your ends, making your natural color very visible as your hair begins to grow out.
+If you want to keep your highlights in tip-top shape, expect to head back to the salon every six weeks for a touchup.

 I like this article